Best Anki Decks to Learn Vietnamese (2026)

 Cons

-• No structured grammar teaching
+• No grammar explanations or structured lessons

-• No conversation feedback
+• No pronunciation feedback or real conversation practice

 Pros